Would you pay $1,248 for a toaster?

 WARNING: Rent to own schemes are possibly the most expensive way to buy anything, ever.

-Paying a few dollars per week may sound quite affordable, but the ads don’t show the full cost you pay for the item.
-Look at these real examples from a product rental company:
+Paying a small amount per week sounds very affordable and looks very appealing, but the ads don’t show the full cost you pay for the item over time.
+Below are some real examples from a product rental company:

 |Item||Shop Price||Weekly rental||Full cost over 36 months||Profit earned by rental company|